Stanley Kubrick: Drama & Shadows: Photographs 1945–1950

-Stanley Kubrick: Drama & Shadows: Photographs 1945–1950 is a anthological photography book organized by German art historian Rainer Crone that was published in 2005.
+Stanley Kubrick: Drama & Shadows: Photographs 1945–1950 is an anthological photography book organized by German art historian Rainer Crone, published in 2005.

 Summary

 It reunites a selection of the photographic work that future filmmaker Stanley Kubrick did while working for Look in his youth, from 1945 to 1950.
 The book is the first to extensively document Kubrick's artistic and professional work as a photographer before his directorial career.